Surrender vs Submission (An Essay)

 It’s a deeply felt KNOWing.

-Existing wide awake and never moving IS the happening.
+Because existing wide awake and never moving IS the happening.

 Submission is being erect / intact / discerning.